Shelley Zalis

-Shelley Zalis is an American entrepreneur and gender equity advocate.
+Shelley Zalis (born 1962) is an American entrepreneur and gender equity advocate.
 She is the founder and chief executive officer of The Female Quotient, a Los Angeles-based company that advocates for gender equality in the workplace, and #SeeHer, a global movement to eliminate gender bias in media and advertising.

 Early life and education

 Zalis was raised in Los Angeles.
 Her father, Edwin G. Zalis, was a cardiologist.
 Her mother, Rosalie Zalis, was a political writer and analyst; she was a full-time mother to Zalis and her sisters until they were young adults.
 She later became a senior policy analyst for California governor Pete Wilson.
 In 1992, Rosalie Zalis created the first conference for women in business in California.

 Zalis briefly attended New York University and in 1980 transferred to Barnard College, Columbia University.
 A psychology major, she graduated in 1983.
 Her sisters, Rachel, Lynn, and Charene, also attended Barnard.

 Career

 Video Storyboards, ASI, Nielsen Research

 Following her graduation, Zalis remained in New York, where she worked at Video Storyboards, a company that tested the effectiveness of advertising animatics, ASI Marketing Research, and Nielsen Reel Research, where in 1998 she created the company's first online surveys and digital research practices.
 By then she was a mother, and believing that it would be impossible to balance motherhood with employment at a large corporation, she founded her own company.